+We decided to test and review some of the best cordless phones on the market.
 While we feel the VTech CS6719-2 DECT 6.0 Phone with Caller ID/Call Waiting is the best because it’s a versatile, but well priced cordless phone with just the right amount of features but there really is something perfect for every home or office.
-So, let’s dig right in to our five favorites and then hop into figuring out what makes the difference between a working cordless phone and a great one.

 If you’re looking for a phone which simply performs when you place it in your home and run the wires, then you’ll be in good hands with this setup.
 It has all of the necessary features, a great cost, and some impressive audio quality which make it stand out from the rest of the competition.